 All essential materials will be provided, including paints, paper, inks, sculpture materials and print making materials.
-You may wish to purchase and use your own materials, depending on the work you wish to make.
-You may wish to buy an A4 sketchbook and a portfolio (to be advised by your tutor).
+You may wish to purchase and use your own materials including an A4 sketchbook and a portfolio; advice will be given throughout the course.

 When I've finished, what course can I do next?

-On completing this course you may be interested in continuing with the next Art and Design Portfolio Projects courses (VB642 or VB643) or, if you are ready, apply to the City Lit Foundation Diploma in Art & Design and gain a formal qualification for access to higher education and University courses or to begin your career in the art and design industry.
+On completing this course you may be interested in applying to the UAL Foundation Diploma in Art & Design at City Lit and gain a formal qualification for access to higher education or to begin your career in the art and design industry.
 This is an ideal course for starting and finding a creative direction, and will help you in deciding on future courses or study.

 Rod Judkins is an artist and writer.
 He gained an MA at the Royal College of Art and has had numerous one man exhibitions across the world.
 He has also exhibited at Tate Britain, The National Portrait Gallery and The Royal Academy.
 He lectures on the subject of creativity at universities and to businesses around the world.
 His first book, Change Your Mind: 57 Ways to Unlock Your Creative Self and his second book, The Art of Creative Thinking, were international best sellers, with sales in hundreds of thousands and have been translated into over fifteen languages.
 He has delivered creative thinking workshops and talks to some of the worlds top companies such as Apple, Google, Bombay Sapphire and Samsung and to Medical Science students at University College London in The Royal Free Hospital for the last few years.